gocrane/crane/docs/tutorials/resource-recommendation.md

   selfLink: ""
 ```

-The `status.resourceRequest` is recommended by crane's recommendation engine.
+The `status.recommendedValue.ResourceRequest` is recommended by crane's recommendation engine.

 ## Resource Recommendation Algorithm model